roman-milk/roman-milk.github.io/the-last-boy-scout.md

  "Better than the tarps, though, right?"
 Shannon asked.

  "My big one is heavy duty.
 It won't tear.
 Heavy edging and grommets.
 Strong material.
 The one with the clothing drying is sturdy too.
 We should probably take all the clothing down, and count on half the camp sleeping under those two."
-Report_Story #2